Welcome to

 Enabling more precise and efficient analysis of issues and injuries in medical imaging can be facilitated by localizing a region of interest within an image.

-Transfer Learning for Retinal Disease Classfication
+Transfer Learning for Retinal Disease Classification

 To accurately predict the most significant abnormality among multiple categories of retinal disease, with limited data in each category, state-of-the-art pretrained multi-class models are required.